Sdrs81/Task_Page-ReactJS/README.md

 - Math Object
 - React State
 - Creating Component List
-- Arrow Functions and Map usage
+- Arrow Functions, Map usage and Array methods

 Note: After cloning this project, you should run 'npm install' command in terminal to make project ready to work.